John Livingston Nevius

-John Livingston Nevius (4 March 1829 – 19 October 1893) was an American Protestant missionary in Chinafor forty years, appointed been appointed by the American Presbyterian Mission; his ideas on mission organization were also very important in the spread of the church in Korea.
+John Livingston Nevius (4 March 1829 – 19 October 1893) was an American Protestant missionary in China for forty years, appointed by the American Presbyterian Mission; his ideas on mission organization were also very important in the spread of the church in Korea.
 He wrote several books on the themes of Chinese religions, customs and social life, and missionary work.

 Biography

 Nevius was born on a farm halfway between the villages of Lodi and Ovid in the "Lake country" of western New York state.
 His biography describes it as an idyllic country location in Lake Seneca, "gleaming through the trees", only 2 miles distant; he was the son of Benjamin Nevius, of Dutch descent, and his wife Mary Denton.
 He was educated at the college in Ovid, then at Union College in Schenectady, then, from 1850, at Princeton as a prospective minister in the Presbyterian Church.

-In 1853, Nevius married Helen Coan and, on June 15 of that year, the couple set off, as missionaries, on a 6-month sea voyage to Ningpo, in the Zhejiang province on the southeast coast of China, arriving in the spring of 1854.
+In 1853, Nevius married Helen Coan and, on June 15 of that year, the couple set off, as missionaries, on a 6-month sea voyage to Ningbo, in the Zhejiang province on the southeast coast of China, arriving in the spring of 1854.
 He and his wife immediately set about learning the language, and Nevius's subsequent interest in the phenomenon of spirit possession was sparked off by conversations about the supernatural with his language tutor, Mr. Tu; the Chinese had a strong belief in the reality and power of the spirit world that was part of an animistic tradition in Chinese folk religion.

-The Rev. and Mrs. Nevius were soon travelling and preaching, as well as setting up missions and schools, studying and writing.
+The Rev. Mr. and Mrs. Nevius were soon travelling and preaching, as well as setting up missions and schools, studying and writing.
 In 1861 the couple moved to Shandong province in North China, where most of their Chinese missionary work would be undertaken.
 They spent some time in Tongzhou and dispensed medicine to the locals during the 1862 cholera epidemic there.
 John also trained missionaries and helped to establish the country's first Synod which took place in Shanghai in 1870, while Mrs. Nevius set up a boarding school for girls.